CASE STUDY PUBLISHED APRIL 2024

 The specific challenges Sauce was briefed to address included:

-Sauce worked closely with the Nestlé team in York — embedding with operations staff, security, and logistics management — to build a thorough picture of day-to-day yard activity before a single line of code was written.
+Sauce worked closely with the Nestlé team in York — to build a thorough picture of day-to-day yard activity before a single line of code was written.

-On-site workshops and process mapping sessions with Nestlé's logistics, security, and operations teams at York to understand every touchpoint in the yard management workflow.
+Workshops and process mapping sessions with Nestlé to understand every touchpoint in the yard management workflow.

 Using an agile development methodology, Sauce delivered working software in incremental sprints — allowing Nestlé to review and refine functionality against real operational conditions throughout the build.